 - Summary: Hugo’s Restaurant has two locations as well as a pantry store in Southern California.

 On January 29, 2021, Perla Mageno filed a Complaint in California State court against Pasta Mama Inc..
 Plaintiff Perla Mageno alleges that www.hugosrestaurant.com is not accessible per the WCAG 2.0, Section 508 accessibility standard(s).

 Plaintiff alleges issues in its Complaint including the following:

 - The home page has graphics, links, and buttons that are not labeled or are incorrectly labeled, or lack alternative text (“Alt-text”).
 Alt-text is invisible code embedded beneath a graphical image on a website.
 Web accessibility requires that Alt-text be coded with each picture so that screen-reading software can speak the Alt-text where a sighted user sees pictures.
 Alt-text does not change the visual presentation, but instead a text box shows when the cursor moves over the picture.
-The lack of Alt-text on these graphics prevents screen-readers from accurately vocalizing a description of the graphics.
+The lack of Alt-text on these graphics prevents screen-readers from accurately vocalizing a description of the graphics;

-- Plaintiff encountered multiple pages containing insufficient navigational headings requiring Plaintiff to expend substantial additional time to access information;
+- Plaintiff encountered multiple pages containing insufficient navigational headings requiring Plaintiff to expend substantial additional time to access information; and,

 - Plaintiff was unable to make a purchase because of an inaccessible checkout system.